 This is shown by the image below:

-If you open the HTTPS version of the URL in the browser then the Authorization filter will find the request is made with Https protocol.
-So the Result property of the AuthorizationFilterContext object is not set and the Index Action method is executed.
+When we open the HTTPS url of the app on the browser then the Authorization filter will not stop the execution.
+The Result property of the AuthorizationFilterContext object is not set and the code inside the Index Action method is executed.

 This example very well explains the working of an Authorization filter.
-Next, I will create an Action Filter.
+Next, we will create an Action Filter.

 Definition of IActionFilter interface:

-On applying an Action Filter to an Action method, the OnActionExecuting method is called just before the action method is invoked, and the OnActionExecuted method is called just after the action method has finished executing.
+When we apply an Action Filter on an Action method, the OnActionExecuting method is called just before the action method is invoked, and the OnActionExecuted method is called just after the action method has finished execution.

-The OnActionExecuting method has a parameter of ActionExecutingContext class type.
-The important properties of the ActionExecutingContext class are:
+The OnActionExecuting method has a parameter of ActionExecutingContext type.
+The important properties of the ActionExecutingContext object are:

 Name | Description |